SOURCES AND SUPPLIERS OF ROMAN EQUIPMENT 5/1/08

 See also the page on the Scutum.

 La Wren's Nest, see General section, above.
-BELT PARTS BY DEEPEEKA.
-Smaller buckle is great, good pugio frog (remember to get 2!), and decent terminals, all VERY cheap!
+Belt parts by Deepeeka: smaller buckle is great, reasonable pugio frog (remember to get 2!), cheap!
 The "RGZM" plates are not necessarily bad, but cast and heavy, and other parts are better avoided.

 Albion Swords, see General section, above.
 The rest of their belt parts are in their "Moat Sale".
 It is not known if they will carry any belt parts after these are sold off.